Yankees’ Judge walks off Astros for 2nd time in 4 days

 After Michael King stranded the bases loaded in the 10th, Isiah Kiner-Falefa dropped a two-strike bunt that moved automatic runner Aaron Hicks to third.
 Right-hander Seth Martinez intentionally walked pinch-hitter Matt Carpenter and struck out LeMahieu, setting up a two-out showdown with the Judge.

 Just like on Thursday, when he broke a 6-all tie with a single in the ninth, Judge lifted the major league-leading Yankees.
-His rocket to left-center on a slider landed in the visiting bullpen.
+His 112 mph rocket to left-center on a slider landed in the visiting bullpen for his big league-high 28th home run.

-After rounding the bases, Judge walked over the to stands and gifted his bat to film director Spike Lee.
+“What I marveled at was just how easy he swung,” Boone said.
+“It’s like he’s just trying to touch the ball.”

 They hardly hit like a juggernaut most of the weekend.